 A: Nope!
 A compensator would move your gun into Open Division, where you’d be competing against full-house race guns.
 Unless your name is Max Michel, you’ll get junked.

 Q: I have a weapon mounted light, can I mount that?

 A: Yes — serious shooters and Instagram warriors rejoice!
 Up until 2021, WMLs were not approved for Carry Optics Division.
 A rule change in March of 2021 permitted the use of functioning weapon mounted lights.

 (Real lawyer’s note: Caleb is neither certified nor an attorney.
 Though he shoots really well and knows his stuff when it comes to shooting.)

 Some other modifications that are legal: internal parts changes you can go wild on.
 Additionally, you can change hammers and triggers per the USPSA rulebook, so if you want to do that full on custom Glock build with the sweet aftermarket trigger, you can.

 Illegal Carry Optics Modifications

-The big no-nos for USPSA Carry Optics are compensators (like we mentioned), weapon mounted lights (also mentioned), and magazine wells (sort of mentioned).
+The big no-nos for USPSA Carry Optics are compensators (like we mentioned) and magazine wells (sort of mentioned).
 You can cut go-fast holes in the slide, change sights, triggers, sears, springs, have big 140mm magazines full of bullets, all of that is cool.